ganeti/ganeti/man/gnt-instance.rst

     "mouse" or "tablet".
 When using VNC it's recommended to set it to "tablet".

+keymap
+    Valid for the KVM hypervisor.

+    This option specifies the keyboard mapping to be used.
+It is only needed when using the VNC console.
+For example: "fr" or "en-gb".

 The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depends on the OS